NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 Note that the names of variables, structure, etc. are subject to change and are provided here as an example for further discussion.

-There are two ways of validating the content of the ocfl object:
+There are two ways of validating the content of the OCFL object:
 * `full validation` via validating `inventory.json` as normal, but also using `inventory-unpacked.json` to check zip file contents
 * `sidecar validation` by validating `inventory.json` only, hoping that container was packed correctly